kreincke/proTironeComputatri/README.md

 <!--
 % This file is part of the Open Source project 'proTironeComputatri'
 % (c) 2025 Karsten Reincke (https://github.com/kreincke/proTironeComputatri)
-% It is distributed under the terms of the creative commons license
+% It is distributed under the terms of the Creative Commons license
 % CC-BY-4.0 (= https://creativecommons.org/licenses/by/4.0/)
 -->